m2osw/snaplogger/README.md

 Each entry can be segregated in a specific component.
 This gives your application the ability to send the log to a specific component.

+    [emergency]
+    components=hardware,heat,vibration,radiation

-In Snap!, we make use of the `NORMAL` and `SECURE` components.
-The `SECURE` logs are better protected (more constrained `chmod`, sub-folder, etc.) than the `NORMAL` component.
+In Snap!, we make use of the `normal` and `secure` components.
+The `secure` logs are better protected (more constrained `chmod`, sub-folder, etc.) than the logs sent via the `normal` component.
+These two components are already defined in the logger along a third one: `debug`.

+The eventdispatcher defines a snaplogger network extension (to efficiently send the logs over the network) which defines five new components:
+`daemon` (the daemon generated that log), `remote` (that log comes from another computer), `local` (that log comes from a local process), `tcp` (that log was received via the TCP connection), and `udp` (that log was received via the UDP connection).

 Others can be added.
+Internally, the name is forced to lowercase.
+So `Normal` is the same as `normal`.

-Technically, when no component is specified in a log, `NORMAL` is assumed.
+Technically, when no component is specified in a log, `normal` is assumed.
 Otherwise, the appender must include that component or it will be ignored.
 (i.e. that log will not make it to that appender if none of its components match the ones in the log being processed.)